 Patients typically are in the hospital for two to three days and can resume all regular activities within a month.

 While not all aneurysms require surgery, it is generally recommended for aneurysms larger than 5 cm, or those that appear to be growing at a certain rate.
 Those with extensive aortic disease may require a combination of open surgery and endovascular repair.
 Patients with these conditions are evaluated by a multi-disciplinary team to best select and personalized treatment plan.

 The Ross Procedure (Pulmonary Autograft Operation) is a surgical procedure used for treatment of aortic valve disease.
+Good Samaritan is the only facility on Long Island performing this advanced procedure.
 During the procedure the surgeon removes the diseased aortic valve and replaces it with the patient’s own pulmonary valve.
 A donor valve is then used to replace the pulmonary valve.
 The pulmonary valve rapidly adapts to this new role and provides the patient with a durable valve replacement, not requiring of blood thinners, that is conducive to an active lifestyle.

 The Ross Procedure is a highly technical operation, generally reserved for otherwise healthy and active patients under 60 years of age.
 It is also a good option for patients wishing to avoid anticoagulation, those who plan to have children, and patients with small aortic valves or patient/prosthesis mismatch from prior aortic valve operations.

 Studies have found that patients undergoing The Ross Procedure experience long term wellness, akin to those without aortic valve disease.
 Rates of re-operation are low and rare within the first two decades after surgery.